erciitb/Hardware_Hacking_Resources/README.md

 As a result, operations involving data with different Hamming Weights can leave behind subtle patterns in power consumption—patterns that, with the right approach, can reveal information about the data being processed.

 > If you want to explore power consumption in CMOS circuits further, here is a great [resource](./resources/cmos_power_consumption.pdf).

+> Here is a great [Python simulation](./resources/Lab%203_1%20-%20Large%20Hamming%20Weight%20Swings%20(MAIN).ipynb) showing the increase in power consumption with *Hamming Weight*.

 ---